 Other things I kept on me:

-A pen and my Moleskin Notebook.
-I had the option of completing my case logs at clinic since I had open access to a computer, but I decided I really found it helpful to write down a little bit about each of the patients I had seen that day and review it at night.
+- My Moleskin Notebook: I had the option of completing my case logs at clinic since I had open access to a computer, but I decided I really found it helpful to write down a little bit about each of the patients I had seen that day and review it at night.
 It helped me remember what I had seen in clinic that day when I went to study at night.

 As always, feel free to follow me on social media (Facebook, Instagram, Twitter), or subscribe to the blog to get a better look as I try to survive life with a stethoscope and some sparkle.